-As someone who firmly believes that gratitude is the key to abundance, one thing I know for sure is that even during the darkest times of my life, I have had many, many things to be grateful for.
-I have so enjoyed reading the tweets and Facebook posts over the last few days, in which people have listed things they are grateful for.
-It’s a wonderful thing to do.
-Whatever your religious beliefs, being grateful for your blessings is incredibly important.
-And while bad things happen to everyone, oh my, we are blessed.
-Our country is not at war.
-Most of us have enough to eat.
-We have places to live.
+Oh my, we are blessed.
+Yes, despite the pandemic and all the things that have happened this year.
+Bad things happen to everyone from time to time.
+However, our country is not at war.
+Many are suffering from economic insecurity, but most of us have enough to eat and somewhere to live.
 Water comes out of the tap.
 Light is available at the flick of a switch.
-It may be expensive, but we can buy food easily in the supermarkets and there are no food shortages.
+It may be expensive, but we can buy normally buy food easily in the supermarkets.
 We live in relative safety, with police, a fire service, and hospitals available to us.
 We have the right to believe and say what we want, and we are free to worship as we choose.
-Most of us have not been victims of a natural disaster.
+While many have suffered natural disasters this year, many of us have not.
 I could go on and on.

 Wishing everyone who is celebrating a very Happy Thanksgiving!